danchoi/ask_stack/README.md

 The first line is the title of the question, then there is a blank line, and then the body of the question follows.
 The last line of the text file should contain your tags for the question, separated by spaces.
+The body of the question can contain any of the special markup and formatting that Stack Overflow accepts.

-There is no autocompletion of tags or auto-suggestion of similar questions yet.
+Note there is no autocompletion of tags or auto-suggestion of similar questions (yet).
+So try to choose tags that you've seen before on S.O.

 Finally, before submitting your question, you need to put your OpenID credentials in a ask_stack.yml file in the directory where you're going to run the program from.
-For the alpha version, only Google is accepted as an OpenID provider.
+For this proof of concept version, only Google is accepted as an OpenID provider.

 The `ask_stack.yml` should look like this: